Extreme mass-ratio inspirals into black holes surrounded by scalar clouds: Eigenfrequency shifts induced by the metric perturbations

 where we used the fact that $Z^{\ell_i m_i}_{+}= \tilde Z^{\ell_i m_i}_{+}\delta\left(\sigma\right)$, and similarly for the metric perturbations (see Sec.~\ref{sec:KGperts}), and therefore the resulting equation only as support at $\sigma=0$.
-In analogy with quantum mechanics, we can isolate $\omega^{(q)}$ from this equation by defining an appropriately chosen product $\langle A| B\rangle$ such that: (i) it vanishes if $A$ and $B$ correspond to two different eigenstates $|n_i\ell_i m_i\rangle$; it is finite if $A=B=|n_i\ell_i m_i\rangle$ are the same eigenstate and (iii) the order $\mathcal{O}(q^0)$ Klein-Gordon equation is self-adjoint with respect to this product (discussions on how to define such product in similar situations can be found in e.g. Refs.~\cite{Leung:1997was,Mark:2014aja,Hussain:2022ins,Green:2022htq}), which for our purposes ultimately means:
+In analogy with quantum mechanics, we can isolate $\omega^{(q)}$ from this equation by defining an appropriately chosen product $\langle A| B\rangle$ such that: (i) it vanishes if $A$ and $B$ correspond to two different eigenstates $|n_i\ell_i m_i\rangle$; (ii) it is finite if $A=B=|n_i\ell_i m_i\rangle$ are the same eigenstate and (iii) the order $\mathcal{O}(q^0)$ Klein-Gordon equation is self-adjoint with respect to this product (discussions on how to define such product in similar situations can be found in e.g. Refs.~\cite{Leung:1997was,Mark:2014aja,Hussain:2022ins,Green:2022htq}), which for our purposes ultimately means

 where we defined the operator $\mathcal{\hat O}:=\left[\frac{d^2}{dr^2_*}+\left(\omega^{(0)}\right)^2 -V_i\right]$ and, in the last step, we used Eq.~\eqref{eq_radial_KG}.
-Then, in analogy with quantum mechanics, we can act on the left of Eq.~\eqref{eq:omegap} with $\langle r R_{n_i\ell_i}|$ and use the self-adjoint property discussed above to eliminate the first term~\cite{Mark:2014aja,Hussain:2022ins}, which then allows to find:
+Then, in analogy with quantum mechanics, we can act on the left of Eq.~\eqref{eq:omegap} with $\langle r R_{n_i\ell_i}|$ and use the self-adjoint property discussed above to eliminate the first term~\cite{Mark:2014aja,Hussain:2022ins}, which then allows to find

-If we go to higher-orders in perturbation theory, a similar procedure can also be used to compute frequency shifts of order $\epsilon^{2}$ that arise due to the metric perturbation $g_{\mu\nu}^{(2)}$ [cf.~\eqref{eq:metric_expansion}].
+If we go to higher orders in perturbation theory, a similar procedure can also be used to compute frequency shifts of order $\epsilon^{2}$ that arise due to the metric perturbation $g_{\mu\nu}^{(2)}$ [cf.~\eqref{eq:metric_expansion}].
 Here we will not study this issue further, leaving a more detailed study of these shifts for future work.

-An equivalent approach, is to follow the perturbation scheme in Sec.~\ref{sec:pert_scheme} as is, and only expand $\omega$ a posteriori, i.e., use the expansion $\omega=\omega^{(0)}+q\omega^{(q)}$ in Eq.~\eqref{KG_genericl}, where again $\omega^{(0)}=\omega_{n_i \ell_i m_i}$.
+An equivalent approach, is to follow the perturbation scheme in Sec.~\ref{sec:pert_scheme} as is, and only expand $\omega$ {\it a posteriori}, i.e., use the expansion $\omega=\omega^{(0)}+q\omega^{(q)}$ in Eq.~\eqref{KG_genericl}, where again $\omega^{(0)}=\omega_{n_i \ell_i m_i}$.
 Doing so, we find~\footnote{Here we are already using the fact that $Z^{\ell_j m_j}_{+}= \tilde Z^{\ell_j m_j}_{+}\delta\left(\sigma-(m_j-m_i)\Omega_p\right)$, and similarly for the metric perturbations inside the source term of Eq.~\eqref{KG_genericl}.}: